Shotokan Karate is a Traditional Martial Art From The Island of Okinawa in Japan

 Master Gichin Funakoshi was the Founder of Modern-Day Shotokan Karate

-The karate style that is practiced at the ASSK is Shotokan.
-Shotokan is one of the four styles that is recognised by the World Karate Federation.
-Shotokan Karate, as a self-defence is one of the most dynamic of all the martial arts.
+The karate style that is practiced at the JKA is Shotokan. and, as a self-defence is one of the most dynamic of all the martial arts.
 Techniques in kihon (basics) and kata (forms) are characterized by deep, long stances that provide stability, enable powerful movements, and strengthen the legs.
 It is also the most widely practiced karate style in the world.

 The word Shotokan is comprised of three Kanji characters in Japanese - Sho To Kan.
 The literal translation is Pine Waves Hall, and is synonymous with the tiger symbol and Shotokan Karate today.
 Master Funakoshi's pen name was Shoto, and signs his works of calligraphy with his pen name.
 He would explain that the cool breezes, which blew among the pine trees where he lived, made a sound like waves breaking the shore.
 When viewing the Pine trees blowing at distance, it looked like a tiger’s tail.
 The tiger, which is commonly used as the symbol of Shotokan implies that the tiger never sleeps, therefore, is the keen alertness of the wakeful tiger.